junxit/us-congress-bills-112/bill.md

 ## § 2.
 Flexibility to use Federal funds

 - **(a)** *In general* Subpart 2 of part A of title VI of the Elementary and Secondary Education Act of 1965 (20 U.S.C.
 7305 et seq.) is amended to read as follows:
 - **(b)** *Conforming amendment* The table of contents of the Elementary and Secondary Education Act of 1965 (20 U.S.C.
-6301 et seq.) is amended by striking the item relating to subpart 2 of part A of title VI and inserting the following:
+6301 et seq.) is amended by striking the items relating to subpart 2 of part A of title VI and inserting the following: